All Episodes

 And that was underreported.

-And he said, We hit it off phenomenally.
+And he said, we hit it off phenomenally.

-Now, when you can establish a rapport and a relationship, and they are the power in the geopolitical power in that part of the world, and they have great impact on the Chinese on the North Korean economy, and they have been a part of our effort, not completely, but they have been contributing to the slowdown of the economy in North Korea.
+Now, when you can establish a rapport and a relationship, and they are the power in the geopolitical power in that part of the world, and they have great impact on the North Korean economy, and they have been a part of our effort, not completely, but they have been contributing to the slowdown of the economy in North Korea.

 Well, that's just bringing peace to the region, and that makes the world a better, safer place.